 We welcome story submissions, artwork, short videos, interviews, and more for inclusion in the New Dream Stories Project, which could include publishing on multiple platforms, including our blog, Medium publication, newsletter, social media, and podcast, and for use in fundraising and other communications.
 We are especially keen on hearing the perspectives of young people.

 NOTE: We are not currently accepting submissions.
 Thank you so much to those who submitted so far.

-The New Dream Stories Project wants to lift up stories not often told about the impacts of consumption on diverse communities.
-We seek to elevate solutions and ideas proposed by young people about how to create a livable future for all of us.
+The New Dream Stories Project seeks to change the dominant narrative around consumption.
+We want to lift up stories not often told about the impacts of consumption on diverse communities.
+We seek to elevate solutions and ideas, particularly from young people, about how to create a livable future for all of us.
 We work to shift thinking around consumption to focus on the systems that compel us to consume, and not the impacts of individual actions and behaviors.

-We are eager to share perspectives and stories from under-represented youth voices: across political and religious beliefs, socioeconomic backgrounds, race, gender, and geographies, within North America.
+We are eager to share perspectives and stories from under-represented youth voices: across political and religious beliefs, socioeconomic backgrounds, race, gender, and geographies.